36 Classroom Rules for Student Success

 - Be proud of your work

 Want to keep these rules close by?
-We've put together a downloadable PDF with all these rules that you can use in your classroom today!
+Here's a downloadable PDF with all these rules that you can use in your classroom today!

 Emphasize that rules are in place to guide student learning.
 Communicate to students that classroom rules make the classroom a safe and supportive environment for all students.

-Take the core values you want to see in your classroom and present them to your class.
-Let students extrapolate and list behaviors that model key principles.
-Challenge them to think about what each looks like in the classroom and to develop specific scenarios that act out the rules they’ve brainstormed.
+Take the core values you want to see in your classroom and present them to your class during dedicated class time.
+Let students participate in class discussions to list behaviors that model key principles.
+Student behavior often improves when learners feel ownership over the rules they help create.

 After brainstorming, develop a final list of rules as a group.
 Which ones do students think are the most important?
 If they disagree with a rule, ask them to explain why.
 Discuss with them why the rule was made and how you can adjust it to the specific needs of the class.